Contact Money Release

 But what if you own a different property on which you wish to take equity release?

-Our general rule is that an interest rate of 5% is excellent, 6% being average, and 7% plus being for more substantial borrowing with the most product features.
+Our general rule is that an interest rate of 5% is excellent, 6% is average, and 7% plus is for more substantial borrowing with the most product features.

 Remember: Lifetime mortgage rates can be fixed for life, meaning you can borrow money long-term without making mandatory monthly payments.